ukaea/PROCESS/documentation/proc-pages/physics-models/fusion_reactions/plasma_bosch_hale.md

 ## Bosch-Hale Constants | `BoschHaleConstants`

 The `BoschHaleConstants` class is a data structure designed to hold the constants required for the Bosch-Hale calculation for a given fusion reaction.
+The values for each of the given reactions are given in the original paper[^1].

 ### Attributes